Fiserv/transfer-now/docs/getting-started.md

 Request and create a developer account in the Developer Studio.

-After registration, the developer will have an instant access to the shared sandbox Home ID and TransferNow UI Widget.
+After registration, the developer will have an instant access to the shared sandbox Home.
 An assigned sandbox Home ID can be requested for dedicated testing purposes.

 ### TransferNow and Its Use Cases

 TransferNow application enables a FI to offer secure inter-institution funds transfer services by automating the authentication of external accounts and debit cards, provides a comprehensive risk management system, and moves fund using the Automated Clearing House (ACH), and other payment networks.
 Common use cases include: